 Camera Geekery: The Royal Blue Trio

 I get to see a lot of amazing cameras doing my job, and it never gets old.
 But once in a while I get to see something that really blows my socks off.
 And this is one of those times.
-A completely unique and very special trio of rare cameras.
+The completely unique and very special royal blue trio.

 Recently one of my clients contacted me about selling some of his gear.
 This is not all that unusual, as I sell a lot of items on consignment for my clients.
 But these cameras are unusual.
 In fact they are very special indeed.
 Let me tell you why.